Want To Use A VPN on Your Smart TV? Here's How (2026 Guide)

-Discover the simple steps to enhance your smart TV's functionality and security with our comprehensive guide on installing a VPN.
+Discover the steps to enhance your smart TV's functionality and security with our comprehensive guide on installing a VPN.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.